The Best Two-Week Honeymoons

 The Maldives can now also be combined with both India and the Arabian Gulf – with two-week honeymoons from less than £1,800 per person!
 Check out Magic of India and Maldives, and Maldives and Abu Dhabi.

 Of course, if you want the most fun ever on a fly/drive honeymoon, you can’t get much better than a drive down California’s Pacific Highway.
+Or explore the pristine wilderness of Eastern Canada on this two-week Québec Explorer fly-drive.
+It’s best between May and September.

 You’ll also need two weeks to get the most out of South Australia where you can take a Wildlife & Wine fly-drive that includes vineyards in the Barossa Valley along with spectacular Pacific beaches and Kangaroo Island, where you can encounter kangaroos, sea lions, possums and penguin colonies.